heatherknoyes/SocialNetworkAPI/README.md

 The motivation for this project was to create a backend API based around the idea of a social network.
 It is based around the idea of users and thoughts.
 With the utilization of MongoDB and Mongoose I created CRUD routes for many different areas that you can see in the video within Insomnia below.
 I utilized Express.js for my middleware and used Node as the package manager.
 Potentially in the future I would like to create a simple front end for the API so that I can see the actions happening visually instead of through the API.

-Note: The application has a cookie expiration of 5 minutes.
-If you click on any button after that time the application will ask you to sign in again.

 [Functioning Application Video](https://drive.google.com/file/d/1K5tsrJPrgCTMm7Vk9I6KEkXmVYOfsNsZ/view)

 ## Table of Contents